Jonathan Antoine: 2014–present: Solo career

 In February 2014, the duo split up after both were offered solo record deals.
 In a statement on their website, they said: We have had the most exciting journey together ever since meeting at West Hatch High School in 2006 and are so happy for each other.
 To come second on BGT and sell over quarter of a million albums was beyond our wildest dreams.
 To now be offered our own solo record deals by Sony Classical is the most exciting thing ever and we are thrilled to be going back into the recording studio so soon.
 For those that voted for us, bought our CDs and saw us in concert – thank you.
 We hope to see you soon at our own shows.
 Love Jonathan and Charlotte.
 Antoine performed in an album pre-release tour of the UK, followed by an appearance at the closing concert of iTunes Festival 2014 at the invitation of Plácido Domingo.
 He started a solo career in the United States and performed at the 2014 Muhammad Ali Celebrity Fight Night in Arizona, California and Florida.

 Antoine's debut solo album, Tenore (Italian for Tenor), was released in the UK on 13 October 2014.
 It contains a selection of classic songs as well as arias.
 The album was produced by Anna Barry, who has worked with Andrea Bocelli, José Carreras, the Kirov Opera and Andrew Lloyd Webber.
 One reviewer said, "Here is a new star on the vocal scene and his first solo album attests to his miraculous talent."
 Antoine added two previously unreleased tracks to his list on Tenore available for international download through Amazon and iTunes in time for Mother's Day 2016 in the UK.

 On 19 August 2016, Antoine released his second album, Believe.
 It contains classical arias by Puccini, as well as a version of the classic Leonard Cohen song "Hallelujah" and new music by British classical composer Chris Broom, with whom Antoine collaborated (co-wrote) the song "A New Tomorrow".
 The album received positive reviews on its release.
 Robert Cummings said, "His voice is very versatile, sufficiently powerful and has a velvety, creamy sound that is quite unique".

 On 15 September 2018, Antoine performed his first solo concert in the United States in the Fred Kavli Theatre at the Thousand Oaks Civic Arts Plaza in Thousand Oaks, California.
 In June 2019, he performed at the Winter Garden Theatre in Canada in a three-part concert entitled Beyond the Curtain, where he sang Disney songs, American Songbook classics and opera arias, including singing "Nessun Dorma" publicly for the first time.

 In May 2021 he revealed he was releasing a version of Diane Warren's 2021 song "Io sì (Seen)".

 In November 2022 he launched a recording project with ArtistShare for an album he was working with alongside Diane Warren called By Request – The Diane Warren Songbook Vol. 1.

+His eighth studio album, Speaking to You, was released in March, 2026.